Skip to main content

 Synopsis

-By default users are not assigned long-lived permissions to clusters or to the Wayfinder API.
-Instead they can assume permissions by requesting access to a plan (set of permissions).
-Assuming they meet the constraints placed on acquiring the role, their permissions will be acquired for a period of time, after which the permissions roll back.
+By default users are not assigned long-lived permissions to clusters.
+Instead they can assume permissions by requesting access to a role (set of permissions) against a cluster or namespace.

 wf assume [flags]